Table of Contents

 Residents affected by the Hurst Fire, Eaton Canyon Fire, Palisades Fire, and other wildfires in California can apply for FEMA Individual Assistance.
 This program provides financial aid and essential supplies to individuals and families in designated disaster areas.

 FEMA funds can help cover urgent needs, including food, water, infant formula, nursing supplies, medications, and other critical items for daily living.
-Housing assistance may also be available to those who escaped the flames but cannot return home.
+Housing assistance may also be available to those who escaped the flames but are unable to return home.
 This aid can help cover temporary accommodations, such as staying in a hotel or with relatives or friends.
 Additionally, qualified survivors may receive funds to cover rent, essential home repairs, personal property damage, and other expenses caused by the wildfires.

 American Red Cross